Updated: January 6, 2023

-Did you make New Year resolutions?
+Did you make New Year’s resolutions?
 Is one of them to save more money this year?
-If so, then I’d like to challenge you today with five simple tasks that will not only help you save, but make you money as well.
+If so, then I’d like to challenge you today with five simple tasks that will not only help you save but make you money as well.

 Admit it, I could just say “pay yourself first”, “make a budget”, “learn how to invest” and other personal finance must-do’s but I know they seem to be too broad to turn into immediate and concrete action.

 Most successful people I know don’t or rarely watch television.
 So challenge yourself and find something else to do at home besides watching TV or spending hours of entertainment on a digital screen.

-And if you’re really up to this challenge, then also avoid the movies, online video streaming, and video games.
+And if you’re really up to this challenge, then also avoid social media and video games.